nxtopen/nextedit/README.md

 ## About NextEdit

 NextEdit is an WYSIWYG Editor built for NextJS.
 It can be widely used in react/nextjs admin panels, dashboard or wherever you want.
 The project is open-source and open for new features.
-With the goal in keeping the package sizes and dependencies minimal NextEdit can be also considered as a lightweight editor for your application’s requirements.

 ## Usage